jennaherdman/gitbookdh/Wikipedia piece primer.md

 * The site has over 17 million articles in 279 languages, and is visited by over a million people each day
 * Wikipedia serves a dual archival function of memorializing the past while producing an archive of the present for future generations, thus constructing this future understanding of history according to particular biases.
 * Roy Rosenzweig reads Wikipedia as an act of history, saying: “like journalism, Wikipedia offers a first draft of history, but unlike journalism's draft, that history is subject to continuous revision.
 Wikipedia's ease of revision not only makes it more up-to-date than a traditional encyclopaedia, it also gives it (like the Web itself) a self-healing quality since defects that are criticized can be quickly remedied and alternative perspectives can be instantly added” (Rosenzweig).
-* David Greetham describes the archive’s cultivation by comparing it to a time capsule, saying that “we want to preserve the best of ourselves for those who follow” (as cited in Manoff 20).

 #How is Wikipedia’s structure problematic?